-This is a compilation of tips for all new players at the game of Texas hold’em poker.
+This is a compilation of tips for all new players of Texas hold'em and other poker games.

 1. Be realistic about your winning prospects

 Everybody wants to win and many feels that they are better than the average.
 Sometimes that is the case, but as a beginner you must realize that you might face opponents that have been playing for many years.

 These players may not be experts, but they have at least learned some during all their playing sessions.
 Try to not be to focused on the result in the beginning and instead have the goal of learning the game and become better at it.

 2. Choose a cautious approach to begin with

 Wait for good cards before you join pots.
 The problem with playing to many starting hands is that you often have to fold directly after the flop – that means that you lose your investment.
 And if you decide not to fold with a mediocre hand, the risk is that you lose even more money.

 Avoid starting hands like 4-2 (two low cards), 8-5 (one middle range card and one low card) K-3 (one strong card, but with a weak kicker).